What Is Proactive Safety Culture in Aviation SMS

 Leading indicators demonstrates a total commitment by safety management to understand and prevent safety issues before they occur.

-- Indicates positive hazard reporting culture; and
+- Indicates positive safety reporting culture; and

 - Indicates that safety training and Human Factor Norms are positive.